Protester Reality Gap: Go read this perfectly concise post by Dr. Frank.

 First up: Bill Magaletta reminds us that conspiracy theorists who dwell on the media forget that journalists “show every day that they don't even know or understand some elementary things.”
 Next, Andy Freeman theorizes that the Gitmo scandal is actually a Bushite plot to smoke out the “euroweenies,” and Brad Martin makes a sarcastic connection between “truth” and Euro-centric white males.
 Magaletta comes back with an incisive disquisition on my misuse of the word “irregardless,” Alex Bensky admonishes the Golden Arches for forcing the French to eat burgers at gunpoint, Mike Terry argues convincingly that the political spectrum should be recast as a Cartesian graph, and Ed Collins makes the eloquent case for why university degrees are overrated.
-Lastly but firstly, the marvelous Anita Jensen (who needs to start a blog), writes various wonderful things, including:
+Lastly but firstly, the marvelous 1/29/2002 09:02:22 PM

 This Kid Is Just Astonishing: Remarkable essay/refutation from Bjørn Stærk, who, it shall be remembered, is a 21-year-old Norwegian (whoops!
 I mean 23!) with a worse haircut even than mine.
 His section on Orwell, flagged by Glenn Reynolds, would make Norman Solomon cry with shame, if Solomon had one-tenth of Stærk’s commitment to critical thinking, humility and good writing.
 Reynolds and Stærk are the two most inspiring media stories of the last four months, in my narrow-minded estimation.